 As part of our Hyphen Around the World series, we catch up with various members of our team to find out more about their international experience.
 We also ask for some tips – whether it’s about permitting advice, or a must-try local delicacy!

-This week, we interviewed Darragh Beggan, a senior architectural technologist at Hyphen.
+This week, we interviewed Darragh Beggan, an architectural technologist and associate at Hyphen.
 Typically based in our Ireland office, Darragh has delivered projects for clients across Europe, the Middle East and Latin America…

 1. What is a typical day like in your role?

 My typical days aren’t all that typical.
 I tend to do whatever needs to be done on various projects and that changes day-to-day!
 This week, my days are spent modelling and detailing in Revit.
 Next week, I could end up on site.
 It’s nice to have that bit of variety in my work days.

 2. What’s the most interesting place that you’ve ever visited for work?